Inao0/NewToolsInPharo/Chapters/MuTalk/MuTalk.md

 ##### `MTRandomClassMutantSelectionStrategy`, `MTRandomMethodMutantSelectionStrategy` and `MTRandomOperatorMutantSelectionStrategy`
 These strategies randomly shuffle mutants, but in a specific way.
 They respectively randomly select a class, method or mutation operator, and then select a mutant from that class, method or operator.
 Operator selection is MuTalk's default strategy.
 These strategies are particularly useful when reducing the number of mutants analyzed with budgets (*@budgets@*).
-They allow classes/methods/operators that produce few mutants to still be represented in the final results when the number of mutants reduced.
+They allow classes/methods/operators that produce few mutants to still be represented in the final results when the number of mutants is reduced.
 ```smalltalk
 myMutantSelectionStrategy := MTRandomClassMutantSelectionStrategy new.
 “or"